 Apollo nelle collezioni sabaude: su due marmi antichi al museo di antichità di Torino

-Anna Maria Riccomini
+Anna Maria Riccomini,

 pp. 27-38, Tavv.
 9